KyleMayes/vulkanalia/tutorial/book/src/presentation/swapchain.md

 }
 ```

 Each `vk::SurfaceFormatKHR` entry contains a `format` and a `color_space` member.
 The `format` member specifies the color channels and types.
 For example, `vk::Format::B8G8R8A8_SRGB` means that we store the B, G, R and alpha channels in that order with an 8 bit unsigned integer for a total of 32 bits per pixel.
-The `color_space` member indicates if the SRGB color space is supported or not using the `vk::ColorSpace::SRGB_NONLINEAR_KHR` flag.
+The `color_space` member indicates if the SRGB color space is supported or not using the `vk::ColorSpaceKHR::SRGB_NONLINEAR` flag.

 For the color space we'll use SRGB if it is available, because it [results in more accurate perceived colors](http://stackoverflow.com/questions/12524623/).
 It is also pretty much the standard color space for images, like the textures we'll use later on.
 Because of that we should also use an SRGB color format, of which one of the most common ones is `vk::Format::B8G8R8A8_SRGB`.